Building Resilience in the Southeast

 - Along the Gulf of Mexico coast, several regional initiatives partnered to develop Gulf TREE, a decision-support search engine that helps users find the right climate resilience tools to facilitate individual projects and planning efforts.

 - The Southeast Conservation Adaptation Strategy (SECAS) represents a partnership of state, federal, and non-profit organizations working to connect the lands and waters of the Southeast and Caribbean to support healthy ecosystems, thriving fish and wildlife populations, and vibrant communities.

-- Carolinas Integrated Sciences and Assessments (CISA, a NOAA RISA Team) and the South Carolina State Climatology Office support a Drought Response Program for South Carolina, which includes hosting occasional Drought Tabletop Exercises.
+- Carolinas Integrated Sciences and Assessments (CISA, a NOAA CAP/RISA Team) and the South Carolina State Climatology Office support a Drought Response Program for South Carolina, which includes hosting occasional Drought Tabletop Exercises.

 - PLACE: SLR is the Program for Local Adaptation to Climate Effects: Sea Level Rise, a partnership of Mississippi-Alabama Sea Grant Consortium, Florida Sea Grant, NOAA Sea Grant, and Mississippi State University Extension.
 This group supports sea level rise resilience in the northern Gulf of Mexico.

 - To learn more about building resilience at the regional, state, and local levels in the Southeast, see case studies and tools relevant to the region in the Climate Resilience Toolkit.

 To learn more about building resilience in the Southeast, visit Topics.
 The following topics may be particularly helpful: